MISSION AGENCIES: For Better or Worse

 Article Written by Ryan Currie

 Missions work often feels like a giant leap into the unknown.
-Even if you start with a plan and destination, the missionary can resonate with the description of Abraham: “And he went out, not knowing where he was going” (Hebrews 11:8).
-Even if the details and the place change, the task of missions remains the same.
+Even if you start with a plan and destination, the missionary can resonate with Hebrews’ description of Abraham: “And he went out, not knowing where he was going” (Hebrews 11:8).
+But even if the details and the place change, the task of missions remains the same.
 Wherever missionaries are “swept off to,” the Great Commission guides and defines the task of missions.

-In obedience to the Great Commission, the local church must send out and support missionaries.
-Missions agencies were established to assist the local church in evangelizing and planting churches in unreached areas.
-The founders of these agencies recognized the biblical imperative and strategic need for local churches to collaborate in supporting gospel workers.
-Missions agencies are parachurch organizations that can partner with local churches to send and support qualified missionaries.
-An agency that rightly understands missions and the role of the local church can provide crucial support as missionaries are “swept off” for the spread of the gospel
+Missions agencies are parachurch organizations that can partner with churches to send and support qualified missionaries.
+The founders of these agencies recognized the biblical imperative for local churches to collaborate in supporting gospel workers.
+An agency that rightly understands missions and the role of the local church can provide crucial support as missionaries are “swept off” for the spread of the gospel.

 Supporting Missionaries in the New Testament

-As much as people value independence, this mission task is not any individual’s job.
-Even the Apostle Paul recognized his need for local churches to provide accountability and support in his missionary ministry.
-The New Testament model shows local churches sending out missionaries (Acts 13:1-3), supporting them with finances (2 Corinthians 11:9; Philippians 4:16) and prayer (2 Thessalonians 3:1), and receiving their reports (Acts 14:27; Acts 15:12).
+As much as people value independence, this mission task is not any individual's job.
+Even the Apostle Paul recognized his need for local churches to provide accountability and support.
+The New Testament model shows local churches that send out missionaries (Acts 13:1-3), support them with finances (2 Corinthians 11:9; Phil.
+4:16) and prayer (2 Thessalonians 3:1), and receive their reports (Acts 14:27; Acts 15:12).

-Missionaries also provided a unique bond of fellowship between local churches.
+The mutual support of missionaries provides a unique bond of fellowship between local churches.
 Missionaries carried news and greetings from one local church to another.
 Paul wrote to the church in Rome, “All the churches of Christ greet you” (Romans 16:16).
-Missionaries constantly reminded the local church that they were a part of the universal Church.
-The missionary’s reports reminded a local church in one area to care about the growth and strength of local churches in other areas.
-Paul recognized that collaboration between churches is one of the natural results of missions.
-Missionaries connected local churches.
-Paul used this connection not only for his missionary ambition to preach the gospel and plant new churches but also to encourage and build up already established local churches (2 Corinthians 8:1–15).
+Through their reports, missionaries reminded local churches that they were a part of the universal Church, and that they should care about strengthening local churches in other areas.
+Paul recognized that missionaries connected local churches.
+He used this connection not only for his missionary ambition to preach the gospel and plant new churches but also to encourage and build up already established local churches (2 Corinthians 8:1–15).

 The New Testament church had many missionaries and traveling ministers.
 In 3 John, John commends Gaius for supporting traveling ministers.
-John writes (3 John 5–8):
+He writes:

 3 John 8 is crucial in discussing missionary support: “Therefore we ought to support people like these, that we may be fellow workers for the truth.”
 The missionary supporters are fellow workers for the gospel.
 This is similar to Paul's statement that the church at Philippi was a partner in gospel work (Philippians 1:5).
 The workers sent out are to be supported; those who support them share in their labor and reward.

-Local churches are to support missionaries well.
-The New Testament exemplifies collaboration and support among local churches and the exhortation to support traveling gospel workers.
-In church history, this partnership between local churches to send out and support missionaries led to the establishment of missions agencies.
+Local churches should support missionaries well.
+The New Testament testifies to this.
+Throughout church history, this partnership between local churches to send out and support missionaries led to the establishment of mission agencies.

 Missions Agencies in Church History

 The English shoemaker, pastor, missionary, and linguist William Carey (1761–1834) is known for his passion for unreached nations.
 He issued a clarion call to the church to recover a passion for the glory of God and a heart for the lost.
-He was zealous to preach the gospel and plant churches in areas of the world that had never heard the name of Christ.
-The church was apathetic and influenced by hyper-Calvinistic doctrine.
+He was zealous to preach the gospel and plant churches in places that had never heard the name of Christ.
+During his time, many Christians were apathetic and influenced by hyper-Calvinistic doctrine.
 When Carey began presenting the need to send missionaries, he was met with strong resistance.
-One older minister apparently told him, “Young man, sit down!
+One older minister apparently told him, "Young man, sit down!
 You are an enthusiast.
-When God pleases to convert the heathen, he’ll do it without consulting you or me.”
+When God pleases to convert the heathen, he'll do it without consulting you or me."

 Gradually, Carey convinced others.
-Andrew Fuller and a group of Baptist pastors came alongside Carey and formed the Baptist Missionary Society on October 2, 1792.
-Local churches partnered through this society to send and support missionaries well.
-One of the members of the Baptist Missionary Society described the crucial moments of appointing William Carey:
+On October 2, 1792, Andrew Fuller and a group of Baptist pastors came alongside Carey and formed the Baptist Missionary Society.
+Local churches partnered through the BMS to send and support missionaries.
+One of its members described the crucial moment when they appointed William Carey:

 Our undertaking to India really appeared to me, on its commencement, to be somewhat like a few men, who were deliberating about the importance of penetrating into a deep mine, which had never before been explored, [and] we had no one to guide us; and while we were thus deliberating, Carey, as it were, said “Well, I will go down, if you will hold the rope.”
 But before he went down . . . he, as it seemed to me, took an oath from each of us, at the mouth of the pit, to this effect—that “while we lived, we should never let go of the rope.”[1]

-This mission society understood the need to support Carey in the complex and unknown task ahead.
-The financial and prayer support needed was too much for one pastor or local church to accomplish alone.
-Therefore, local churches partnered together in a society to “hold the rope.”
+The BMS understood the need to support Carey in the complex and unknown task ahead.
+The necessary financial and prayer support was too much for one pastor or church to accomplish alone.
+So they partnered together to “hold the rope.”

 As churches woke up to their need to send missionaries to evangelize the unreached, they also realized the need to partner together.
-They established societies with the common goal of collaborating to send and support missionaries, such as the London Missionary Society (1795), New York Missionary Society (1796), Scottish Missionary Society (1796), Netherlands Missionary Society (1797), Church Missionary Society of the Church of England (1798), and American Board of Commissioners of Foreign Missions (1810).
-Through these societies, churches could do far more in missions working together than on their own.
+So they established more societies with that goal: the London Missionary Society (1795), the New York Missionary Society (1796), the Scottish Missionary Society (1796), the Netherlands Missionary Society (1797), the Church Missionary Society of the Church of England (1798), and the American Board of Commissioners of Foreign Missions (1810).
+Through these societies, churches could do far more working together than on their own.

 Collaboration and Mission Drift

 However, history has shown that mission societies’ strength is also their biggest weakness.
-These societies (often called “agencies” today) experienced something common to institutions: mission drift.
-Mission drift is when an organization loses its focus on the mission.
-The drift occurs as the biblical zeal and clarity that first mobilized the organization gets lost and diluted.
-Tragically, in missions agencies, this happens partly because of collaboration.
+These societies (often called “agencies” today) experienced something common to many institutions: mission drift.
+Mission drift refers to an organization losing its focus.
+In this case, the drift occurred as the biblical zeal and clarity that first mobilized the organization gets lost and diluted.
+Tragically, in mission agencies, this happens partly because of collaboration.

-An example of this is seen in the PCUSA missions agency in 1920.[2]
+Consider the PCUSA’s mission agency in 1920 [2].
 To maximize collaboration between churches, the PCUSA agency set forward a proposal.
-They proposed an ecumenical approach to optimize support from as many local churches as possible.
-However, their collaboration led to a compromise in doctrinal convictions.
-The proposal redefined the task of missions from gospel proclamation and church planting to humanitarian aid.
-They traded Christian missions for a liberal social gospel.
+They proposed an ecumenical approach that optimized support from as many local churches as possible.
+However, such collaboration led to a compromise of doctrinal convictions.
+The proposal redefined the task of missions; as a result, missionaries shifted from gospel proclamation and church planting to humanitarian aid.
+They traded Christian missions for a social gospel.

-This example from the PCUSA is not an isolated occurrence.
+This example from the PCUSA is not an isolated event.
 Missions agencies easily drift and redefine the task of missions to something more pragmatic and humanitarian.
-Mercy ministries and humanitarian aid are necessary and biblical concerns, but they should not supplant the biblical priority of making disciples.
+Mercy ministries and humanitarian aid reflect biblical concerns, but they should not supplant the biblical priority of making disciples.

 I was once at an agency meeting, and the leader gave a stirring message from the platform.
-All our work is mission, the speaker argued.
+All our work is missions, the speaker argued.
 God is glorified when we join Him in His mission to reach the world.
-This looks different for different people.
 What does that look like?
-He continued to explain that obedience to the Great Commission looks like running an ethical business for some people.
+He said that, for some people, obedience to the Great Commission looks like running an ethical business.
 For others, it looks like evangelism.
 Some engage in church planting.
 Others engage in mercy ministries and development.
-All these things are a part of God’s mission, the missio Dei.
+All these things are a part of God's mission, the missio Dei.
 He concluded, and the room filled with enthusiastic applause.

 As convincing as this sounded, it felt like something was off.
-During the Q&A, I raised my hand and asked, “Do you see any priority for evangelism and church planting in missions?”
-The leader responded that there is no priority for church planning and evangelism in missions.
+During the Q&A, I raised my hand and asked, “Do you see any priority for evangelism and church planting in missions?"
+The leader said he didn’t think so.
 He explained that the mission of God is broader than evangelism and church planting.
 Rather than using the term “priority,” we should talk about “ultimacy” or “holism.”

-Theoretically, it sounds good, but practically, it gets easily sidetracked, and soon, the mission of the Great Commission is compromised.
-This approach does not typically establish a healthy, reproducing church and has a weak ecclesiology.
-By contrast, the biblical priorities for missions are church planting, discipleship, evangelism, and the local church.
-Anything less than this clear priority will drift: “If everything is missions, nothing is missions.”[3]
+Theoretically, this sounds good.
+But practically, it gets easily sidetracked.
+Over time, the mission of the Great Commission can be compromised.
+This approach does not typically establish a healthy, reproducing church.
+By contrast, the biblical priorities for missions are church planting, discipleship and evangelism; the goal is a healthy local church full of followers of Jesus.
+Anything less than this clear priority will drift: “If everything is missions, nothing is missions” [2].

-An agency and its leaders must have a sound theology of missions and understand the priority of evangelism, discipleship, and the local church.
+An agency and its leaders must understand this.
 As our statement says, “A well-intentioned but misguided agency can jeopardize the work of biblical missions.”

 Collaboration for the Gospel

 Nevertheless, parachurch agencies are often helpful tools in the hands of a local church.
 They can be catalysts for collaboration and strategy among like-minded churches.
 Moreover, a single local church cannot often send and care for a missionary alone.
-Therefore, in most cases, an agency is necessary to send and support a missionary well.
-For example, a missions agency can help with many logistical needs that the local church is not equipped to fulfill.
-A missions agency can assist the local church and the missionary in ongoing care (including spiritual, emotional, mental, and physical well-being) and the administrative operations involved in missions work (including payroll, insurance, policy, etc.).
-Finally, a missions agency can spur local churches and missionaries to be zealous and faithful in proclaiming the gospel to all nations.
+In most cases, an agency is necessary to send and support a missionary well.
+For example, a mission agency can help with many logistical needs.
+It can assist the local church and the missionary in ongoing care (including spiritual, emotional, mental, and physical well-being).
+It can help with the administrative tasks involved in missions work (including payroll, insurance, etc.).
+Finally, a mission agency can spur local churches and missionaries to be zealous and faithful in proclaiming the gospel to all nations.

 Second, we urge local churches and potential missionaries to select an agency carefully.
-In the GCC statement on “How to Choose an Agency,” we give several criteria:
+In the next chapter we delve more deeply on this topic, but here are several critical criteria:

 1. Theological and methodological convictions